godotengine/godot-docs/classes/class_inputeventkey.rst

 | *Getter* | is_echo()       |
 +----------+-----------------+

-If ``true`` the key was already pressed before this event.
+If ``true``, the key was already pressed before this event.
 It means the user is holding the key down.

 .. _class_InputEventKey_pressed: